 *Side note*, one of my favorite side hustles is being a driver for Lyft (yes as a female).
 Its such an easy way to make a quick buck and you can get payouts instantly after you earn the money (well for a 50 cents fee if you need it quickly but that’s still not bad at all)!

 For example: In my wallet where my debit card is that’s shown above (where I know I’m about to have access to spend money), I have a money making and money savings goal posted there so I know there is no way to forget my goals throughout the month.

 3. Find Side Hustles that Fit your Personality Type

 So, you might start to recognize a trend that I talk about personality type a lot.
 Which is definitely true.
 That’s because it is so spot on to how you life your life.
 Given the fact that the average adult spends so much time working (literally 50+hours a week, it’s actually insane how much the average American works), why not do something that you’d enjoy and be good at?
 Even in a side hustle.

 In my eBook, The Money Psychology Approach, I have an entire section dedicated to just that.
 I lay out side hustles tailored specifically to each personality type that they would not only enjoy but it doesn’t quite feel like work.

 4. Start a Monthly Money Reflections Time

 Okay so it may sound a little “woo-woo” or pyscho-babble but it’s pyscho-babble that works!
 When you’re trying to change a habit, there is a refining process that you go through mentally.
-In my eBook, The Money Psychology Approach, there is a workbook section where I ask a series of questions relating to your money habits.
+In my budgeting system, The Money Psychology Approach, there is a workbook section where I ask a series of questions relating to your money habits.

 For example: Every personality type has different types of events that trigger chronic stress.
 Oftentimes, that can lead to stress spending.
 When you went over budget what was going on at the time?
 How does it relate to your personality type?
 Is there a way that you can mimize or elimate that occurance?